merideum/merideum-spec/docs/merit.md

 Merit is intentionally unadvanced--this is to prevent misuse or abuse and keep requests and contracts from becoming too complex.

 # Script Definition
-The script definition block goes first on a Merit script.
+The script definition block goes first in a Merit script and contains the functionality of the script.
 The script definition contains the script type `request` or `contract`, the name of the script, and, depending on the script type, a list of parameters.

 ## Request
 A request definition does not have parameters.
 ```
 request myRequest {
-    // ...
+    // the code goes in here
 }
 ```